lmc-eu/steward/README.md

 ## [We](http://www.lmc.eu/english) use Steward, and why could you?
 - It allows you to start writing complex test cases in a minute.
-- It makes a lot of work for you: download and install Selenium server with one command; automatically take screenshot on failed assertion; produce test results in JUnit format (easily processable eg. by Jenkins and other tools) and more!
+- It makes a lot of work for you: download and install Selenium server with one command; automatically take screenshot on failed assertion; produce test results in JUnit format (easily processable e.g. by Jenkins and other tools) and more!
 - Simple syntax sugar layer on top of default [WebDriver commands](https://github.com/facebook/php-webdriver/wiki/Example-command-reference) can help you shorten your tests and make them more readable.
 - Allows you to plan tests dependencies - need to wait 2 minutes until some event gets through your message queue so you could test the result?
 No problem!
 The tests order is even optimized to minimize the total execution time.
 - Your tests are run in a parallel, so the bottleneck is just the amount of Selenium nodes you start simultaneously.
 - If you already use PHP, you don't have to learn a new language to write functional tests.
 Moreover, if you are familiar with unit tests and PHPUnit, you know it all.
-- You can extend it easily by eg. registering custom events to EventDispatcher.
-Thus you can ie. add custom configuration options or change parameters passed to PHPUnit processes.
+- You can extend it easily by e.g. registering custom events to EventDispatcher.
+Thus you can for example add custom configuration options or change parameters passed to PHPUnit processes.
 - Status of the tests could be clearly watched during tests execution, so you will easily know, how many test were already finished and what was their result.
 - It is field tested - we use it daily in our company to maintain quality of our various products thanks to hundreds of test-cases.
 The library itself is also extensively covered with unit tests.
 - Steward is built on solid foundations: [WebDriver](http://www.w3.org/TR/webdriver/) is W3C draft standard for browser browser automation, [php-webdriver](https://github.com/facebook/php-webdriver) is the most used and developed Selenium language binding for PHP, [PHPUnit](https://phpunit.de/) is well known and widely used testing framework and [Symfony Console](http://symfony.com/doc/current/components/console/introduction.html) is industry standard for PHP CLI applications.

+## Example usage
+To see how to use and extend Steward, have a look at our [example project](https://github.com/lmc-eu/steward-example).

 ## Changelog
 For latest changes see [CHANGELOG.md](CHANGELOG.md) file.
 We follow [Semantic Versioning](http://semver.org/).